Tacot3589/evangelion-turbo/README.md

 ![Prototype2](media/Prototype2.jpg)

 # *PS.
 Please - dont copy my work.
 Watch it, rewiev it, learn from in, take notes - but dont just change a few things and rebuild it.
 Do better!
-Make your own better version from scratch!*
+Make your own better version!*
+*This project is out here to **inspire** you, not to be copy and pasted!*